Scientialibera/kafka-spark-app/README.md

 All services are connected to a shared network, `kafka_network` for communication between Kafka, Zookeeper, Spark, and the API service.

-## Historical data analytics and game data structure (backend/historical)
+### Historical data analytics and game data structure (backend/historical)

 Historical data and folder structure:
-The parameters chosen for the analysis of each football player are: acceleration, speed, distance, temperature, and heart rate, the app is managing and analyzing player and team performance data.
-Real-time insights and suggestions are made possible by checking all aparameters and making decisions forfor football analytics.
+The parameters chosen for the analysis of each football player are: acceleration, speed, location, temperature, and heart rate, the app is managing and analysing player and team performance data, by utilizing the heart rate recovery metric Research Paper: Heart Rate Dynamics and Quantifying Physical Fatigue in Canadian Football.
+Applied Sciences, 2024 (See References part).
+Real-time insights and suggestions are made possible by checking all parameters and making decisions for football analytics.

 Endpoints Overview
 The endpoints are providing: